MasaCMS/documentation/06_deprecations/02_deprecation_warnings.md

 ```

 By default `deprecationwarningsenabled` is `true`, enabling logging the deprecation warnings.

+We advise to disable deprecation warnings for production environments.
+{: .alert .alert-warning }

 The warnings are written into a log with the name `deprecations.log`.
 You can find this log in you Lucee / CFML log directory.

 You can overwrite these settings in `settings.ini.cfm`.